samthomson/eden-test/README.md

 - react app
 - user enters a tx and clicks 'get info'
 - tx state is looked up, specifically
   - if it's in the mempool
   - how many blocks have secured it
 - save the tx status to firestore (see assumption 1)
   - txid
   - lastStatusAt (datetime of last known tx state change)
   - lastStatus: string literalisation of status desc.
   - satsPerVbyte: calculate and save the sats per vbyte

 - display tx info
   - handle/display not found 'error'
   - tx state
     - mempool / mined variance
     - if mined; confirmation-count

-##### assumptions:
+## assumptions

 - storing **tx data** to firebase, *not* user - look up - behaviour ie if a tx is not found, then we won't store anything to the db
 - don't care about an insecure firebase setup for this project